harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 This gave 11 high confidence genes and 22 lower confidence genes Also analyse all genes with an fpkm value above 9,000 in at least one BC-16 timepoint, 10 genes
+Also run the entirety of palevioletred3, 115 genes so might work better

 Extract the 3000 bases upstream of these genes